 - Some states have different minimum participation requirements.
 See if this affects you.

-More answers: Eligibility to use the SHOP Marketplace
+More answers: SHOP Eligibility

 - What if I currently offer SHOP insurance and my business grows to more than 50 employees?